zhongzhixu/WAN/README.md

 ## Files in the folder
 DATA:

-two_fictitious_conversation_examples.xlsx: This file contains two examplary and fictitious chats.
-Trials can be carried out using the two examples.

-confirm_risky_blocks.csv: Blocks with high risk of Self-harm and Suicidal Ideation (SSI)
+ROC-AUC curve.xlsx: This file contains the underlying source data for the ROC-AUC curve.

-output_distance.csv：The distribution of NSSI-SSI and PSSI-SSI distances.
+the distribution of distance.csv: The distribution of the PSSIB-SSIB and NSSIB-SSIB distance.

-viz.csv: for visualization.
+WAN network.csv：The World Affinity Network.

 CODE: